Dawwa1/Get-PFP/README.md

 Instructions:

 1).
-Download these files
+Download the repo files

 2).
-Add your bot token
+Add your bot's token to token.txt

 3).
 Launch getpfp.py

+**THIS IS INSANELY OUTDATED!
+I WILL NOT BE UPDATING THIS REPO**